Nolanus/ngx-multi-window/README.md

 }
 ```

-Finally you need to specify how your application should load the ngx-multi-window library:
+Finally, you need to specify how your application should load the ngx-multi-window library:

 ## Usage